emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### You're Next
 Intimidation\
 Reaction\
 After you've downed a foe, you menacingly point out to a foe that it's next.
-As a Reaction when you reduce a foe to 0 hp, you attempt to Demoralize a creature that witnessed you reduce the foe to 0 hp.
+As a Reaction when you reduce a foe to 0 hp, you can attempt to Demoralize a creature that witnessed you reduce the foe to 0 hp.